Azure/missionlz/src/docs/command-line-deployment.md

 #### Using your own Service Principal

-Were you provided a subscription(s) and credentials to use, or, already have an identity you want to use to deploy and manage Terraform with?
+Were you provided a subscription(s) and credentials to use, or do you already have an identity you want to use to deploy and manage Terraform with?

 By default, Mission LZ will attempt to create a Service Principal to deploy and manage Terraform on your behalf.

+> **NOTE:** If you are providing your own Service Principal, that Service Principal must have at minimum a 'Contributor' role.

-To use other credentials, first, set ARM_CLIENT_ID and ARM_CLIENT_SECRET environment variables:
+To use your own Service Principal credentials, first, set ARM_CLIENT_ID and ARM_CLIENT_SECRET environment variables:

 ```bash
 export ARM_CLIENT_ID="{YOUR_SERVICE_PRINCIPAL_CLIENT_ID}"